pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 by running `pachctl version` or creating a new repo.

 {{% notice warning %}}
-If Authentication is activated (When you deploy with an enterprise key, for example), you will need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.
+If Authentication is activated (When you deploy with an enterprise key, for example), you will need to run `pachct auth login`, then authenticate to {{%productName%}} with your User, before you use `pachctl`.
 {{% /notice %}}

 ```s